conan-io/conan-center-index/docs/labels.md

 > These pull-requests will be merged right away without requiring any approval (CI and CLA checks must have passed).

+Only team members can open a pull request with these changes.

 ## Infrastructure

 Label [`infrastructure`](https://github.com/conan-io/conan-center-index/pulls?q=is%3Aopen+is%3Apr+label%3Ainfrastructure) is